 Another element of the liberty of the gospel is that of satisfaction.
-49th of Genesis, "Naphtali is a hind let loose; he gives goodly words."
-Then go to the 33rd of Deuteronomy: "O Naphtali", people prophesied all sorts of evil of you: dangerous man; you were set free, and there you were with your long legs skipping over the mountains and the hills, and singing as you went along, "He makes my feet like hinds' feet;" very dangerous character.
+49th of Genesis,-"Naphtali is a hind let loose; he giveth goodly words."
+Then go to the 33rd of Deuteronomy:--"O Naphtali"people prophesied all sorts of evil of you:-dangerous man; you were set free, and there you were with your long legs skipping over the mountains and the hills, and singing as you went along, "He maketh my feet like hinds' feet;"-very dangerous character.
 Well, now, what has become of this Naphtali?
-33rd of Deuteronomy, it is a long time afterwards, some hundreds of years, "O Naphtali, satisfied with favor, and full with the blessing of the Lord, possess you the west and the south."
-I am to possess the west, where the sun went down, and the south, where the sun is in its zenith, that is, I am to possess Christ in his humiliation, to deliver me from everything, and I am to possess Christ in his exaltation, to give me everything.
-How true are the dear Savior's words "If the Son shall make you free, you shall be free indeed!"
+33rd of Deuteronomy, it is a long time afterwards, some hundreds of years,-" O Naphtali, satisfied with favour, and full with the blessing of the Lord, possess thou the west and the south."
+I am to possess the west, where the sun went down, and the south, where the sun is in its zenith,-that is, I am to possess Christ in his humiliation, to deliver me from everything, and I am to possess Christ in his exaltation, to give me everything.
+How true are the dear Saviour's words!-"If the Son shall make you free, ye shall be free indeed!"